Eccentric Irish Wedding Traditions and wonderful wedding blessings

 Keep the Man Around

 The Irish wedding traditions involve some simple steps to help a woman keep her man loyal.
 Brides naturally wanted to ensure the fidelity of their husbands-to-be.
-In order to do that, a woman would give her husband a drink in secret.
-While he drank, she uttered the following words:
+To do that, a woman would secretly give her husband a drink.

 “This is the charm I set for love,